radekmie/h3mapgen/bin/README.md

 ### Grammar
-Only one production for now, see `LogicMapLayout/Grammar/Grammar.lua`
+Only simple productions for now, see [LogicMapLayout/Grammar/Grammar.lua](LogicMapLayout/Grammar/Grammar.lua)